State-funded schools (England): Inspections

 All state-funded schools are regularly inspected by the Office for Standards in Education, often known simply as Ofsted.
 Ofsted publish reports on the quality of education at a particular school on a regular basis.
 Schools judged by Ofsted to be providing an inadequate standard of education may be subject to special measures, which could include replacing the governing body and senior staff.
 Test and inspection results for schools are published, and are an important measure of their performance.

 Selection and attainment

-English secondary schools are mostly comprehensive, except in a few areas that retain a form of the previous selective system (with students selected for grammar school by the Eleven-Plus exam).
+English secondary schools are mostly comprehensive, except in many areas that retain a form of the previous selective system (with students selected for grammar school).
 There are also a number of isolated fully selective grammar schools, and a few dozen partially selective schools.
 Specialist schools may also select up to 10% of their intake for aptitude in their specialism (performing arts, art and design, humanities, languages, business studies, science, technology, etc).
 They are not permitted to select on academic ability generally.
 The intake of comprehensive schools can vary widely, especially in urban areas with several local schools.

 Sir Peter Newsam, Chief Schools Adjudicator 1999–2002, has argued that English schools can be divided into 8 types (with some overlap), based on the ability range of their intake: